BiAPoL/napari-clusters-plotter/README.md

 ![](https://github.com/BiAPoL/napari-clusters-plotter/raw/main/images/plot_interactive.png)

-You can also select a labeled object in the original labels layer (not cluster_ids_in_space layer) using the `Pick` mode in napari and see which data point in the plot it corresponds to.
+You can also select a labeled object in the original labels layer (not "cluster_ids_in_space" layer) using the `Pick` mode in napari and see which data point in the plot it corresponds to.
 Again, make sure that `show selected` checkbox is selected.

 ![](https://github.com/BiAPoL/napari-clusters-plotter/raw/main/images/select_in_layer.png)